A guide to Florida’s primary election

 AGRICULTURE COMMISSIONER

-The Republican primary for this open Cabinet seat has gained most of the attention.
-State Rep. Matt Caldwell, state Sen. Denise Grimsley, former state Rep. Baxter Troutman and former Army Col. Mike McCalister are vying for the seat Putnam is leaving because of term limits.
-Caldwell is backed by the National Rifle Association and has focused his media campaign on being pro-gun.
-Grimsley comes from a family of cattle ranchers and citrus growers.
-Troutman is a businessman and citrus grower who's spent more than $3 million of his own money on the campaign.
-McCalister has been nearly invisible in the campaign, but did receive 13.9 percent of the vote during the 2012 Republican U.S. Senate primary.
-The Democratic primary is a contest between Homestead Mayor Jeffrey Porter, lobbyist Nikki Fried and environmentalist Roy Walker.
-Combined, the Democratic candidates haven't come close to raising or spending what Troutman has put into the race with personal checks.
+The Republican primary for this open Cabinet seat had gained most of the attention.
+State Rep. Matt Caldwell won the Republican nomination for the seat that Putnam is leaving because of term limits.
+Caldwell was backed by the National Rifle Association and focused his media campaign on being pro-gun.
+Lobbyist Nikki Fried, who called for making medical marijuana more accessible, won the Democratic primary in the race.

 ATTORNEY GENERAL